alexenson/ec2-elb-for-beginners/README.md

-But we don’t have any key pairs, so we will create new one.
+But we don’t have any key pairs, so we will create new a one.

 ![7](https://github.com/user-attachments/assets/8cd32cef-3064-48b6-b69b-2315eb50db3f)